We Want Volunteers

 Getting the right people volunteering for your organisation can be the key to getting the right skills and experience on board and making your organisation run more smoothly.
 There are lots of reasons why people volunteer and are often very willing to help.
 To gain new skills, meet new people and have fun, share their expertise or to make a real difference to their community.

-When new volunteers come on board it is important to create a positive working environment and to be clear about what you need upfront and about what tasks you will be asking your volunteers to carry out.
-Making sure volunteers are adequately trained, reimbursed for out of pocket expenses and thanked are all key to retaining volunteers.
+When new volunteers come on board it is important to create a positive working environment.
+Be clear about what you need upfront and what tasks you will be asking your volunteers to carry out plus the hours they are required.
+Make sure volunteers are adequately trained, supported and reimbursed for out of pocket expenses and thanked for their support.
+For more information click here.

 If your organisation needs help with recruitment of volunteers, take the opportunity to use Volunteer North Hampshire to get access to your local volunteer database.
-Contact us on 01256 423850 or email@example.com and let us have details of the role description and we will include it on the online database available to the general public.
+This will allow details to be made available to the community and potentially gain the Volunteers you require.